jeromecoupe/webstoemp/src/blogposts/2019-08-17-headless-cms-graphql-api-eleventy.md

 ## The many flavours of headless CMSes

-If you want to add [a headless CMS](https://headlesscms.org/) to a JAMstack website, you have the choice between two approaches: Git-backed or API driven.
+If you want to add [a headless CMS](https://headlesscms.org/) to a JAMstack website, you have the choice between two main approaches: Git-backed or API driven.

 Both will present content creators with a familiar graphical interface, but what happens behind the scene when content is created, modified or deleted is quite different.